-Few of us personally do know saints, mystics or other spiritually enlightened people who are conscious of the divine oneness in All.
+Few people personally know saints, mystics or other spiritually enlightened individuals who are conscious of the divine oneness in All.
 Most of our parents and mentors taught us about the separateness of gender, race, age, position, religion, and other facets of this life.